DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.backdoor-lambda-function.md

 Establishes persistence by backdooring a lambda function to allow its invocation from an external AWS account.

+<span style="font-variant: small-caps;">Warm-up</span>:

-Warm-up: Create the pre-requisite Lambda function.
+- Create a Lambda function.

+<span style="font-variant: small-caps;">Detonation</span>:

-Detonation: Modify the Lambda function resource-base policy to allow access from an external AWS account.
+- Modify the Lambda function resource-base policy to allow lambda:InvokeFunction from an external, fictitious AWS account.

 ## Instructions